Moussto/talk-k4-doom-slides/pages/7-outro/outro.md

-# Outro

-You can split your slides.md into multiple files and organize them as you want using the `src` attribute.

-Stuff here

 ---
 layout: center
 ---
-# What i learned
+# What I learned ?

 ---